loftwah/linux-for-pirates/README.md

 There be a few different types of SSL certificates, each with its own level of validation and security.
 Some be more expensive and time-consuming to obtain, but offer a higher level of trust and security.

 I hope this be helpin' ye to understand how SSL certificates be workin' and how ye might be usin' them with nginx.
 Ahoy!

+#### Let's Encrypt

+Let's Encrypt be a free, automated, and open certificate authority (CA) that be usin' SSL certificates to secure websites and other online services.
+It be makin' it easier fer people to obtain and install SSL certificates, and be helpin' to increase the security of the internet.

+Certbot be a free, open-source tool that be usin' Let's Encrypt to obtain and install SSL certificates.
+It be makin' it easier fer people to obtain and install SSL certificates, and be helpin' to increase the security of the internet.

+The EFF (Electronic Frontier Foundation) be a non-profit organization that be workin' to protect and advance digital rights.
+It be makin' it easier fer people to obtain and install SSL certificates, and be helpin' to increase the security of the internet.

 ### Streaming